sartography/SpiffWorkflow/doc/bpmn.rst

 list such as ['a','b','c] the resulting collection would be {1:'result from a',2:'result from b',3:'result from c'} - and this would be true even if it is a parallel MultiInstance where it was filled out in a different order.

 **Element Variable** This is the variable name for the current iteration of the MultiInstance.
 In the case of the loopCardinality being just a number, this would be 1,2,3, . . .
 If the loopCardinality variable is mapped to a collection it would be either the list value from that position, or it would be the value from the dictionary where the keys are in sorted order.
+It is the content of the element variable that should be updated in the task.data.
+This content will then be added to the collection each time the task is completed.

 Example:
   In a sequential MultiInstance, loop cardinality is ['a','b','c'] and elementVariable is 'myvar' then in the case of a sequential multiinstance the first call would have 'myvar':'a' in the first run of the task and 'myvar':'b' in the second.

 Example:
   In a Parallel MultiInstance, Loop cardinality is a variable that contains {'a':'A','b':'B','c':'C'} and elementVariable is 'myvar' - when the multiinstance is ready, there will be 3 tasks.
-If we chooose the second task, the task.data will contain 'myvar':'B'
+If we choose the second task, the task.data will contain 'myvar':'B'.

 Updating Data
 ------------